-One of the reasons I’ve never been very into them is they do require some babysitting.
+One of the reasons I’ve never been very into pancakes is because they require some babysitting.
 Standing at the stove, watching, waiting, flipping; repeating.
-Baking French Toast in a pan, especially with an overnight-make-ahead option, is easier and more efficient.
+Baking French toast in a pan, especially with an overnight-make-ahead option, is easier and more efficient.
 Throw it all in a pan and bake; no flipping or grease splattering on my forearms required.

 But some spare buttermilk needed to be used and fluffy buttermilk pancakes came about.

-To make the pancakes, combine the dry ingredients in one bowl – flour, baking soda, baking powder, optional salt, and whisk to mix.
+To make the pancakes, combine the dry ingredients in one bowl.
 Pour 1 cup buttermilk in a large measuring cup, add 1 egg, oil, vanilla, and whisk to combine.
 Pour the wet over the dry and stir to just moisten.

-The batter will be lumpy but don’t overmix because this will develop the gluten, creating tough pancakes.
-The batter will also be quite thick, but if it’s too thick for your preference, add a small splash of buttermilk to thin it.
+The batter will be lumpy, but don’t over mix because this will develop the gluten, creating tough pancakes.
+The batter will also be quite thick, but if it’s too thick for your preference, add a small splash of buttermilk to thin it out.

-Warm a large skillet over medium-low to medium heat, spray with cooking spray, and add one-quarter cup batter.
-I comfortably fit 3 pancakes in my skillet at once.
-The recipe only makes 6 pancakes so the total babysitting time isn’t much.
+Warm a large skillet over medium-low to medium heat, spray with cooking spray, and add 1/4 cup batter.
+I comfortably fit three pancakes in my skillet at once.
+The strawberry pancakes recipe only makes six pancakes so the total babysitting time isn’t much.

 Allow the pancakes to cook for about 3 minutes on the first side.
 That old trick about looking for bubbles to appear as your clue that the pancakes are ready to be flipped didn’t work for me.
 I didn’t see many bubbles even when the underside had turned golden and was time to flip.
 Plus, with strawberry pieces covering a majority of the surface area, it’s tricky to really see if there were bubbles present.
 Maybe my kitchen is just too dark or I need glasses, which are entirely possible.
 But after 3 minutes, I’d check to see if the underside is golden and set and prepare to flip.